Intesar-Tahmid/Bag-of-Words_Implementation/README.md

 * [ ] Export vectors to a CSV file
 * [ ] Turn into a reusable function or class
 * [ ] Add a command-line interface

----

-## 🤝 Contributing

-Contributions, suggestions, and questions are welcome!
-Feel free to open an issue or submit a pull request.

----

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share.

----

-Would you like this README saved as a `README.md` file, or want me to help you improve the script further (e.g. punctuation cleaning, CSV export)?